anshchovatiya/DSA/README.md

 **_Stacks are a type of container adaptor, specifically designed to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container._**

-> s000000000.............tacks are implemented as container adaptors, which are classes that use an encapsulated object of a ? specific container class as its underlying container, providing a specific set of member functions to access its elements.
+> stacks are implemented as container adaptors, which are classes that use an encapsulated object of a ? specific container class as its underlying container, providing a specific set of member functions to access its elements.
 Elements are pushed/popped from the "back" of the specific container, which is known as the top of the stack.

 ![This is an approach employed to create Stack array algorithm](https://github.com/anshchovatiya/DSA/blob/main/Images/Stack.png)